swiftlang/swift-evolution/proposals/NNNN-inline-array-sugar.md

 [_ of _]
 ```

-Beyond varying the separator, there may be other dramatically different syntax that moves further from the "like Array sugar, but with a size argument".
+### Order of size and type

 The order of size first, then type is determined by the ordering of the unsugared type, and deviating from this for the sugared version is not an option.

+### Whitespace around the delimeter

 In theory, when using integer literals or `_` the whitespace could be omitted (`[5x_]` is unabiguously `[5 x _]`).
 However, special casing allowing whitespace omission is not desirable.

+### Choice of brackets

+`InlineArray` has a lot in common with tuples – especially in sharing "copy on copy" behavior, unlike regular `Array`.
+So `(5 x Int)` may be an appropriate alternative to the square brackets, echoing this similarity.

+Beyond varying the separator, there may be other dramatically different syntax that moves further from the "like Array sugar, but with a size argument".